 We aim to include and encourage all students through the art curriculum.
 We do this through classwork and homework tasks, providing both additional support and direction for work beyond the initial task.
-We also encourage the philosophy of extension, enrichment and acceleration by providing challenging extension activities and welcoming students into the department to continue with art work at break times.
-They are often inspired by and interested in work they see around them created by older students.
+We also encourage the philosophy of extension, enrichment and acceleration by providing challenging extension activities and welcoming students into the department at break times.
+They are often inspired by, and interested in, work they see around them created by older students.